Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up direct interconnect between your data center and Google Cloud Platform to enable authentication for your on-premises applications.
 - [ ] Go to the IAM & admin console, grant a user account permissions similar to the service account permissions, and use this user account for authentication from your data center.

+The correct approach to enable authentication to Google Cloud Platform (GCP) APIs from your on-premises environment, using a service account that has appropriate access to AutoML, is to **use `gcloud` to create a key file for the service account that has appropriate permissions**.

+Here's why this approach is correct:

+1. **Service Account Credentials**: Service accounts are a recommended way to authenticate applications and services when interacting with GCP APIs.
+They provide a mechanism to securely authenticate and authorize API requests.

+2. **Creating a Key File**: When you create a service account key file using `gcloud`, you obtain a JSON file that contains the private key and other necessary information.
+This key file is used to authenticate API requests made from your application running in the on-premises environment.

+3. **Using the Key File**: Your application can then use this key file to authenticate with GCP APIs, including AutoML.
+The key file is loaded by your application to obtain access tokens, which are then used to authenticate API requests.

+Therefore, the correct step in this scenario is to use `gcloud` to generate a key file for your service account and then configure your on-premises application to use this key file for authentication when accessing AutoML or other GCP services.

 **[⬆ Back to Top](#table-of-contents)**

 ### You host a static website on Cloud Storage.
 Recently, you began to include links to PDF files on this site.
 Currently, when users click on the links to these PDF files, their browsers prompt them to save the file onto their local system.
 Instead, you want the clicked PDF files to be displayed within the browser window directly, without prompting the user to save the file locally.
 What should you do?